bgoldowsky/udl-curriculum-toolkit/example/README.txt

 QUICK INSTALLATION INSTRUCTIONS

-If you do not intend to change the Java code, you may want to follow the simple installation instructions at [TBD] http://code.google.com/p/udl-curriculum-toolkit
+If you do not intend to change the Java code, you may want to follow the simple installation instructions at http://udl-toolkit.cast.org/p/docs

 GETTING SET UP TO EDIT / DEVELOP THIS CODE